Printing in Cohen Hall

 • Religious Studies

-The lab and printer in room 371 is only for History & Sociology of Science graduate students.
-The printing system in both labs works identically.
-You can print in two ways:
+The computers and printer in room 371 is for the History & Sociology of Science graduate students.
+There are PCs and Macs available in room 371, which can be used to send jobs to the printer in room 371.
+The printing system in both labs is identical.
+One can print in two ways:

 Printing in both labs costs $.05 per page, payable with PennCash.